vanakenm/blog-11ty/src/posts/2021-09-09-networking-matters.md

 I'm just lucky that twice in my career I end up in positions where networking was part of the job.

-Once out of necessity - I cofounded a failed startup, but we played the game according to (what we thought were) the rules - we joined an incubator, developed friendships with the other founders and useful relations with mentors - generally well established CEOs (at our little Belgium level at least).
+Once out of necessity - I co-founded a failed startup, but we played the game according to (what we thought were) the rules - we joined an incubator, developed friendships with the other founders and useful relations with mentors - generally well established CEOs (at our little Belgium level at least).

 Once out of pure side benefit.
 I worked as lead teacher at LeWagon Brussels on and off for a while after having started the chapter here.
 After some years, it means that my students' students are now senior developers or founders in hiring positions.